kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

 Isenburg, Westerwald, Darmstadt, and Nassau regions as well as the Pfalz - proving again that the term "Palatine" was more of a generic reference (meaning "Germans" in general) rather than a literal description of their precise, geographic origins.
-The Pastor of **Dreieichenhain**, midway between Darmstadt and Frankfurt, substantiates the widespread origins or the 1709ers in an utterly fascinating entry in his churchbook:
+The Pastor of <b>Dreieichenhain</b> midway between Darmstadt and Frankfurt, substantiates the widespread origins or the 1709ers in an utterly fascinating entry in his churchbook: